Esri/arcgis-maps-sdk-swift-toolkit/README.md

 [![doc](https://img.shields.io/badge/Doc-purple)](Documentation)  [![SPM](https://img.shields.io/badge/SPM-compatible-4BC51D.svg?style=flat)](https://github.com/apple/swift-package-manager/)

 The ArcGIS Runtime SDK for Swift Toolkit contains components that will simplify your iOS app development.
-Check out the [Examples](/Examples) project to see these components in action or read through the [Documentation](/Documentation) to learn more about them.
+It is built off of the new Swift ArcGIS Runtime SDK.

+Examples and Documentation are coming soon.

 To use Toolkit in your project: